next Nature book club meeting: July 24, 2023

 Other books to be reviewed during 2023:

 September 25: Dave Hafer will lead the discussion of Mitch Troutman's The Bootleg Coal Rebellion, about the history of mining for anthracite coal under dangerous conditions, and the reluctance of mine owners to accept labor unions.
+The author plans to attend the Nature Book Club meeting and has also offered to sell copies through our association in advance of this discussion.
+You can purchase a copy using the platform below, or you can send a check to the Middle Susquehanna Riverkeeper Association office at 112 Market Street, Sunbury PA 17801 for either $24 (to pick book up at office) or $30 to have it shipped to your home.

 November 27: Kathy Henne will lead the discussion of Scott Weidensaul's A World on the Wing: the Global Odyssey of Migratory Birds. " What we’ve learned of these key migrations—how billions of birds circumnavigate the globe, flying tens of thousands of miles between hemispheres on an annual basis— is nothing short of extraordinary.'
 Scott Weidensaul (pronounced "Why-densaul") has lived almost all of his life among the long ridges and endless valleys of eastern Pennsylvania."